 “I was forced to learn a lot about psychology as a player, and as a captain to get the best out of others.
 There’s still a lot of scepticism about it in sport and the workplace, but dealing with fluctuations of form, and pressure, and being away from home is more important than your cover-drive.”Andrew Strauss

 This quote is not one that we had not come across before until researching for this blog.
 Coming from one of the great thinkers of English cricket.
 It accurately explains that technical abilities (such as hitting a cover drive) don’t mean much without the mental side.
 Our coaching model Metuf explains this via the use of an analogy of an aeroplane.

-“Preparation is everything, focus is the key.
-It’s easy to say you gave it your all out on the pitch, but the point is if you’d prepared you’d have had more to give and you’ve have played better”.Eric Cantona
+“Preparation is everything and focus is the key.
+It’s easy to say you gave it your all out on the pitch.
+But the point is if you’d prepared you’d have had more to give and you’ve played better”.Eric Cantona

 This quote was originally linked with Samuel Goldwyn but later popularised by Gary Player.
 What he/they are saying is actually 100% accurate.
-If luck is the random stuff in sport we have no influence over then we can reduce the role this plays in terms of results by ensuring high quality effort.
+If luck is the random stuff in sports we have no influence over then we can reduce the role this plays in terms of results by ensuring high-quality effort.
 You can read more on the psychology of luck in sport here.